h-terao/Alopex/README.md

 ## Overview of Modules

-In this section, I provide the short descriptions of Alopex's modules.

 ### Epoch Loop (epochs.py)

-Training and evaluation loops are common routines to experiment deep neural networks.
+Training and evaluation loops are common routines for experimenting with deep neural networks.

-Alopex provided easy-to-use functions that creates epoch functions from your step functions.
+Alopex provides easy-to-use functions that create epoch functions from your step functions.
 The epoch functions automatically use multiple GPUs/TPUs and summarize scalars using batch size weighted average.

 Example: